Personal and Professional Information

 Academic Qualification: MSc

-Academic Rank: Assistant professor
+Academic Rank: Assistant Professor

 Field of Specialization: Agronomy and Crop Physiology